 The debates over the ethics of stem cell research began almost immediately in 1999, despite reports that stem cells cannot grow into complete organisms.

-Use of adult-derived stem cells, from blood, cord blood, skin and other tissues, known as IPSCs, has been demonstrated to be effective for treating different diseases in animal models.
-Umbilical-cord-derived stem cells (obtained from the cord blood) have also been isolated and utilized for various experimental treatments.
-Another option is the use of uniparental stem cells.
-Although these cells lines have some disadvantages or shortcomings compared to embryonic cell lines (they are shorter-lived), there is vast potential if enough money is invested in researching them further, and they are not technically considered individual living beings by pro-life advocates.
+Use of adult-derived stem cells—known as induced pluripotent stem cells (IPSCs)—from blood, cord blood, skin, and other tissues have been demonstrated as effective in treating different diseases in animal models.
+Umbilical cord-derived stem cells obtained from the cord blood also have been isolated and used for various experimental treatments.
+Another option is uniparental stem cells.
+Although these cell lines are shorter-lived than embryonic cell lines, uniparental stem cells hold vast potential if enough research money can be directed that way: pro-life advocates do not technically consider them individual living beings.

 Two recent developments from stem cell research involve the heart and the blood it pumps.
 In 2016, researchers in Scotland began working on the possibility of generating red blood cells from stem cells in order to create a large supply of blood for transfusions.
 A few years earlier, researchers in England began working on polymers derived from bacteria that can be used to repair damaged heart tissue.